SeshadriRC/ultimate-devops-project-aws/section-9/07-alb-ingress-controller.md

 - aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4\n

-If not, run the below command
+If not, run the below command. it will associate the OIDC provider with the cluster.

 ```
 eksctl utils associate-iam-oidc-provider --cluster $cluster_name --approve